perftool-incubator/multiplex/README.md

         {
             "name": "common-params",
             "params":
                 [
                     {
-                    "arg": "bs", "vals": [ "4k", "8k" ]
+                        "arg": "bs", "vals": [ "4k", "8k" ], "role": "client"
                     },
                     {
-                    "arg": "rw", "vals": [ "read", "write" ] }
+                        "arg": "rw", "vals": [ "read", "write" ], "role": "server" }
                 ]
         }
     ],
     "sets":
         [
             [
                 {
                     "include": "common-params"
                 },
                 {
                     "arg": "ioengine", "vals": [ "sync" ]
                 }
             ]
         ]
 }
 ```

+### global-options
+The `global-options` section is required.
+It contains blocks of general configuration
-The `global-options` and the `sets` sections are both required.
+data can be replicated and included in the `sets` section.
+In this section, you may have an array of multi-value parameters that are common to
+the test run as "common-params".
+Multi-value params are specified with the `args` and
+`vals` keywords.
+The `role` key is optional and defaults to 'client' if omitted.
+Valid
+roles are: "client" and "server".

+Also, you may have a block to define benchmark or tooling specific settings.
+Example:
+"crucible-defaults".

+These blocks must have "name" and "params" key values.

+### sets
-A set of "multi-value parameters" is included in each set.
-Each set, combined
+A data set of multi-value parameters is defined in each block inside the `sets` section.
+The `sets` section is required and must have one or more set(s).
+Multi-value params are
+specified with the `args` and `vals` keywords, identical to the "common-params" block
+from the `global-options`.
+Likewise, the `role` key is optional and defaults to 'client'
+if omitted.
+Valid roles are "client" and "server".

+## Output single-value JSON
+Each data set from the `sets` section, combined with the multi-value paramters included
-with the multi-value paramters in "global-options", will be used to expand to a new set
+from the "global-options", are processed and expanded to a new structure of single-value
-of single-value parameters to STDOUT, like the sample generated in
+parameters to STDOUT.
+A sample is available in `JSON/bench-params-output.json`:
-`JSON/bench-params-output.json`:
 ```
 [
     [
         {
             "arg": "bs",
+            "role": "client",
             "val": "4k"
         },
         {
             "arg": "rw",
+            "role": "server",
             "val": "read"
         },
         {
             "arg": "ioengine",
+            "role": "client",
             "val": "sync"
         }
     ],
     [
         {
             "arg": "bs",
+            "role": "client",
             "val": "4k"
         },
         {
             "arg": "rw",
+            "role": "server",
             "val": "write"
         },
         {
             "arg": "ioengine",
+            "role": "client",
             "val": "sync"
         }
     ],
     [
         {
             "arg": "bs",
+            "role": "client",
             "val": "8k"
         },
         {
             "arg": "rw",
+            "role": "server",
             "val": "read"
         },
         {
             "arg": "ioengine",
+            "role": "client",
             "val": "sync"
         }
     ],
     [
         {
             "arg": "bs",
+            "role": "client",
             "val": "8k"
         },
         {
             "arg": "rw",
+            "role": "server",
             "val": "write"
         },
         {
             "arg": "ioengine",
+            "role": "client",
             "val": "sync"
         }
     ]